SAEON/data-portal/src/services/client/README.md

 ```

 ### Filter configuration
 The catalogue filters are defined via configuration, which is a JSON file.
 A [default configuration](filter-config.json) is included in the source.
-To update this, set the path to a new JSON configuration file in the `.env` file: `CATALOGUE_CLIENT_FILTER_CONFIG=/path/to/file.json`.
+To update this, set the path to a new JSON configuration file in the `.env` file: `CATALOGUE_CLIENT_FILTER_CONFIG_PATH=/path/to/file.json` (Webpack reads the JSON at build time from this path).
 This is an example of a more advanced configuration that showcases all possible options:

 ```json
 [